railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

 .. index::
    single: module; mrp_jit

 If you have not installed the Just-in-Time planning module :mod:`mrp_jit`, you should start using OpenERP to schedule the Production Orders automatically using the various system rules.
-To do this, use the menu :menuselection:`Warehouse --> Schedulers --> Compute Schedulers`.
+To do this, use the menu :menuselection:`Warehouse --> Schedulers --> Run Schedulers`.

 .. tip:: Procurement Exceptions